What could Moses, Shiva, and the Great Leap Forward all have in common?

 B: So do you think that peoples’ experiences of the plant’s effects are any different?

 I think it’s really about set and setting.
-A sadhu smoking a chillum along the Ganges River in India is having a different experience than some hip-hopper doing a dab in a café lounge.
+A sadhu smoking a chillum along the Ganges River in India is having a different experience than some hip-hopper doing a dab or smoking using pipes in a café lounge.
 It depends on the intent of the user, but it’s still the same substance.

 B: When I was reading your work, I began thinking about this very human desire we seem to have to disorient ourselves, to be freed from our own perspective.